not-shady-aly/not-shady-aly/README.md

 ## Hi there👋
-### My name is Shady and I'm a Data analyst who interested in using Python, Excel and Tableau !
+### My name is Shady and I'm a Data analyst who interested in using Python, Excel and Tableau and SQL of course!

 -🔭 I’m currently working on Data analysis projects by Excel, python and tablaue